Police in a Pod: Manga

 The series is licensed in English digitally by Kodansha USA.
 The first volume was released on June 8, 2021.
-As of June 14, 2022, thirteen volumes have been released.
+As of June 13, 2023, twenty-three volumes have been released.

-Volume list
+Volumes

 Drama

 A Japanese television drama adaptation aired for nine episodes on Nippon TV from July 7 to September 15, 2021.
 Two special episodes aired on August 4 and August 11, 2021.
 RöE performed the opening "YY", and milet performed the ending theme "Ordinary Days".

 Anime

 An anime television series adaptation was announced on August 1, 2021.
-The series is animated by Madhouse and directed by Yuzo Sato, with Ryunosuke Kingetsu overseeing the scripts, Kei Tsuchiya designing the characters, and Nobuaki Nobusawa composing the music.
+The series was animated by Madhouse and directed by Yuzo Sato, with Ryunosuke Kingetsu overseeing the scripts, Kei Tsuchiya designing the characters, and Nobuaki Nobusawa composing the music.
 It aired from January 5 to March 30, 2022 on AT-X and other networks.
 Riko Azuna performed the opening theme "Shiranakya" (I Gotta Know), while Nonoc performed the ending theme "Change".
-Funimation licensed the series outside of Asia.
+Funimation streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.

-Episode list
+Episode

 Reception

-As of August 2021, Police in a Pod had over 2.3 million copies in circulation.
+By August 2021, Police in a Pod had over 2.3 million copies in circulation.

 It was one of the Jury Recommended Works at the 22nd Japan Media Arts Festival in 2019.
 Police in a Pod won the Mandō Kobayashi Manga Grand Prix 2019, created by comedian and manga enthusiast Kendo Kobayashi.
 In 2021, along with Dead Dead Demon's Dededede Destruction, the series won the 66th Shogakukan Manga Award in the general category.
 The manga was nominated for the 45th Kodansha Manga Award in the general category in 2021; it won the 46th edition in the same category in 2022.
-The series ranked #23 on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked #13 on the 2022 list.
+The series ranked 23rd on the 2021 "Book of the Year" list by Da Vinci magazine; it ranked 13th on the 2022 list.